Eric Stonestreet: Career

+Early work and smaller roles

 He made his film debut in Almost Famous, as desk clerk Sheldon.
 He also played Dr. Benson in Girls Will Be Girls, Ed the Trucker in The Island, and Courtney's Neighbor in Ninja Cheerleaders.
 In 2007, Stonestreet appeared in the short film "Vinny's Vault," which was produced during the reality show On the Lot.
 He also appeared in the movies Identity Thief as Big Chuck, and Bad Teacher as Kirk.

-In his role as Cameron on Modern Family, Stonestreet earned three consecutive Primetime Emmy Award nominations for Outstanding Supporting Actor in a Comedy Series (2010, 2011 and 2012), winning the award in 2010 and 2012.
-He also received three Golden Globe Award nominations (2010, 2011 and 2013) for his work on the series.